ilanschnell/bitarray/README.md

 element in the sequence is converted to a bit using its truth value.

 `bitarray`: Create bitarray from another bitarray.
-This is done by copying the memory holding the bitarray data, and is hence very fast.
+This is done by copying the buffer holding the bitarray data, and is hence very fast.

 The optional keyword arguments `endian` specifies the bit endianness of the created bitarray object.